Firestorm980/Scrubs/README.md

 Scrubs
 ======

 Creates a before and after scrubber for two images.
-Currently dependent on Modernizr and jQuery.
+Currently dependent on jQuery.

 ### Installation ###